The Power of Story

 Stories also pave the way for the next wave of storytellers.
 People desire to see “someone like me” in the constellation of extraordinary leaders.
 Thankfully, Pepperdine University has countless examples.
 This issue of Pepperdine Magazine is one way for us to paint brushstrokes on a very large canvas of who we are and the collective impact of our leadership in and for the world.
 The deep well of our shared wisdom becomes known primarily through the stories of our diverse alumni.

-There are multifaceted benefits of sharing stories, especially for women and men who strive to be compassionate leaders conscious of the impact their business decisions have on their local and global communities—what we at the Graziadio Business School call Best for the World Leaders.
+There are multifaceted benefits of sharing stories, especially for women and men who strive to be compassionate leaders conscious of the impact their business decisions have on their local and global communities—what we at the Graziadio Business School call Purpose-Driven Leaders.

 In a role model relationship, stories yield outsized benefits